 Testicular pain might be accompanied by other symptoms:

-• Nausea and vomiting: Feeling nauseous or vomiting could indicate various conditions causing testicular pain, such as orchitis, injury, and kidney stones.
+Nausea and vomiting: Feeling nauseous or experiencing vomiting may point to various conditions linked to testicular pain, including orchitis, injury, and kidney stones.

 Can testicular pain be caused by a sexually transmitted infection?